aau-cns/cnspy_trajectory/README.md

-# Trajectory
+# The "trajectory" Package

-A trajectory object consists of a array/vector of positions, orientations (Quaternions) and associated timestamps.
+A [Trajectory](Trajectory.py) object consists of a matrix of positions, orientations (Quaternions) and associated timestamps.
-The object can be created by passing the these three vectors or by passing a `Pandas` `DataFrame` object containing them.
+The object can be created by passing the these three matrices or by passing a `Pandas` `DataFrame` object containing them.
 The `DataFrame` will be converted using the class `TUMCSV2DataFrame`.

 A trajectory object offers some conversions, load/store methods, plot, spatial transformations, etc.

 A `TrajectoryEstimated` is a specialization of a `Trajectory`, holding a covariances of the position and orientation to the timestamps, which can be loaded form a `DataFrame` too.

-The `TrajectoryPlotter` offers methods to visualize a (or multiple) `Trajectory`.
+The `TrajectoryPlotter` offers methods to visualize a (or multiple) `Trajectory` objects.

 ![class_diagram](./doc/class_diagram.png "folder structure")